 As discussed for the Chebyshev case, care has to be taken in the evaluation of the trigonometric functions in order to avoid accuracy degradation.
 For instance, the two expressions for $c_k$ in Eq. (\ref{cos}) are not equivalent numerically and the second one is preferable for the nodes close to the origin.

-We have checked that for $n>80$ both expansions (Bessel-type and elementary) coincide within full double precision accuracy for the $36^{th}$ largest node and its corresponding weight, which indicates that the elementary expansions suffice to compute all the nodes and weights except for the largest $35$ positive nodes.
-This is confirmed by comparing these results with the higher accuracy Maple implementation of Gauss-Gegenbauer quadrature.
-Additionally, we have checked against the chebfun implementation: our results coincide except that for $n<100$ the accuracy of the chebfun algorithm is slightly worse (when asymptotics is not used).
-Our algorithm maintains full double precision for any degree, as the comparison against the Maple implementation shows.
+For $n>80$, both expansions (Bessel-type and elementary) coincide within full double precision accuracy for the $36^{th}$ largest node and its corresponding weight; this indicates that the elementary expansions suffice to compute all the nodes and weights except for the largest $35$ positive nodes.
+This is confirmed by comparing these results with the higher accuracy Maple implementation of Gauss--Gegenbauer quadrature.
+Additionally, we have compared against the Chebfun implementation: our results coincide except that for $n<100$ the accuracy of the Chebfun algorithm is slightly worse (when asymptotics is not used).
+Our MATLAB algorithm maintains full double precision for any degree, as the comparison against the Maple implementation shows.